Chapter 23: What Must Be Done

 “Good morning!”
 Apricot chirped, closing the door behind her.

 Bonni stood in the kitchenette, wrapped in a fluffy pink bathrobe, a steaming mug in hand.
-Her choppy hair stuck up in chaotic angles, eyes barely open—but she still managed a crooked smirk.
+Her choppy hair stuck up in chaotic angles, eyes barely open, but she still managed a crooked smirk.

 “You’re awfully spry,” she mumbled, taking a slow sip.
 “Running to school… or running a marathon?
 Because you look like you tried both.”
-She eyed Apricot’s flushed cheeks, breathless energy, and mildly wrecked hair with sleepy amusement.

 Bonni lifted an eyebrow and set her mug down with a soft clink.
 “This couldn’t wait until a normal hour?
 You know what time it is, right?” she drawled, though the tug at her mouth made it clear she wasn’t actually annoyed.

-Apricot winced in apology.
-“I know, I know.
+Apricot winced.
+“I know.
 I’m sorry.
 I just… really needed something.
 And you were the first person I thought of.”
+Her fingers toyed with the strap of her backpack.
+“It’s your magazines.
+The paranormal ones.”

 Bonni blinked, then leveled her with an exaggerated stare.
 “Oh lord, it is about that.”
 She rolled her eyes dramatically, though a grin crept across her face.
 “Don’t tell me you sprinted across half the city for my ancient back issues of Eerie Truths Monthly.”

 Bonni let out a scratchy laugh and trudged closer, giving Apricot a playful jab in the chest.
 “Ha!
-I knew you’d get hooked eventually,” she crowed.
-“Miss ‘Ghosts-aren’t-real’ comes crawling for her paranormal fix.
+I knew you’d get hooked eventually.
+Miss ‘Ghosts-aren’t-real’ comes crawling for her paranormal fix.
 Incredible.”

 Bonni waved her off.
 “Yeah, yeah.
 I’ve got a stack.”
 She pivoted and padded toward a sliding door across the loft.
 “Lucky for you, I’m a pathological hoarder of horror zines.”

-As she pulled the door aside, Apricot glimpsed the chaos of Bonni’s bedroom—clothes draped over chairs, indie film posters plastered across the walls.
+As she pulled the door aside, Apricot glimpsed the chaos of Bonni’s bedroom.
+Clothes draped over chairs.
+Indie film posters plastered across the walls.
 Bonni vanished into the clutter.

-The top sheet wasn’t homework—it was a script, Bonni’s lines highlighted and margin-notes scribbled in looping handwriting.
+Left alone, Apricot rocked on her heels and let her gaze roam.
+The loft, so polished at first glance, was dotted with little pieces of Bonni’s life.
+On the coffee table: a few loose pages and an open binder.
+The top sheet wasn’t homework.
+It was a script, Bonni’s lines highlighted and margin-notes scribbled in looping handwriting.
 Beneath it, an unopened utility bill lurked like a guilty secret.
 A thick sci-fi paperback, Robicon, lay face-down beside them, a ribbon marking the halfway point.

 “Found ’em!”
-Bonni called, voice brightening.
+Bonni called.

 Apricot turned as Bonni reappeared, arms wrapped around a wobbling tower of magazines.
 She dumped them onto the coffee table with a victorious grunt.
 “There’s more, but this stack should keep you occupied forever.”

-Issues of Eerie Truths Monthly spilled across the table in a colorful fan: GHOSTS IN THE MACHINE? , THE DEVOURER, BLOOD RITUALS OF THE INNER CIRCLE, and other lurid titles that practically screamed read me.
+Issues of Eerie Truths Monthly spilled across the table in a colorful fan: GHOSTS IN THE MACHINE?, THE DEVOURER, BLOOD RITUALS OF THE INNER CIRCLE, and other lurid titles that practically screamed read me.

 Bonni snorted.
 “Easy there, bookworm.
 Try not to die under a pile of tabloid nonsense.”
 Her smirk softened.
 “They’re mostly ads and urban-legend fluff anyway.
 But… I’m glad they make you this excited.”